opencv/opencv/doc/tutorials/highgui/video-write/video_write.markdown

 outputVideo.write(res);  //or
 outputVideo << res;
 @endcode
-Extracting a color channel from an RGB image means to set to zero the RGB values of the other channels.
+Extracting a color channel from an BGR image means to set to zero the BGR values of the other channels.
 You can either do this with image scanning operations or by using the split and merge operations.
 You first split the channels up into different images, set the other channels to zero images of the same size and type and finally merge them back: